freenas/freenas-docs/userguide/intro.rst

   with new back-end systems, files, and many new screen options in :menuselection:`Tasks --> Replication Tasks --> ADD`.

+* Configuring a :ref:`network interface <Interfaces>` has been redesigned.
+Options previously found in :menuselection:`Network --> Link Aggregations` and :menuselection:`Network --> VLANS` have all been combined in
+  :menuselection:`Network --> Interfaces`.

 * Managing SSH connections has been unified in the :menuselection:`System --> SSH Connections` and